 The ‘dairy cow’, riddled with painful ailments as a result of her exploitation, and physically ravaged from the sexual abuse she has experienced, is eventually killed to be eaten when she is no longer producing; typically at around five years of her otherwise 20-25 year lifespan.

-It’s unjust for humans to steal milk that was designed by nature to nourish growing babies of another species.
+It’s unjust for humans to steal milk intended to nourish growing babies of another species.
 For the life of me, I can’t figure out why anybody would want to drink cow’s milk; perfectly designed for baby calves.
 Cow’s milk provides the calf with the nutrients to grow to 450 pounds, in just a year.
 A cow’s breast milk is much higher in protein than the requirements for humans and provides everything calves need for rapid growth.
-How could anything that was not meant for us by nature, and is so disrespectful to other animals, possibly be healthful for humans?

 Humans have no physical need to consume products that are the result of horrific practices such as tail docking, dehorning, branding, castration, rape racks, induced calving, artificial insemination, painful procedures performed without pain relief, embryo transfers and hormone treatments resulting in 3-6 calves instead of the usual single birth, separation of mother from newborn, and killing infants.

 It is becoming increasingly clear that there is perhaps even more suffering involved in milk, cheese and egg consumption than flesh consumption, therefore choosing to be vegetarian (for ethical reasons) is not logical.
 Abstaining from ALL animal products is the ethical stance that gives basic minimal respect due to sentient beings.